-Unbiased, up-to-date systematic reviews of all the relevant, reliable evidence are needed to provide trustworthy evidence to inform practice and policy.
+Unbiased, up-to-date systematic reviews of all the relevant, reliable evidence are needed to provide trustworthy evidence to inform choices in practice and policy.

 One of the twentieth century pioneers of fair tests of treatments, Austin Bradford Hill, noted that readers of reports of research want answers to four questions: ‘Why did you start?’, ‘What did you do?’, ‘What did you find?’, and ‘What does it mean anyway?’
 (Hill 1965).
 The quality of the answer to Hill’s last question is particularly important because this is the element of a research report which is most likely to influence actual choices and decisions about treatments.

 Only very rarely will a single fair test of a treatment yield sufficiently strong evidence to provide a confident answer to the question ‘What does it mean?’
 A fair test of a treatment is usually one of several tests addressing the same question.
 For a reliable answer to the question ‘What does it mean?’, then, it is important to interpret the evidence from a particular fair test in the context of a careful assessment of all the evidence from fair tests that have addressed the question concerned.

 “If, as is sometimes supposed, science consisted in nothing but the laborious accumulation of facts, it would soon come to a standstill, crushed, as it were, under its own weight….
 Two processes are thus at work side by side, the reception of new material and the digestion and assimilation of the old…The work which deserves, but I am afraid does not always receive, the most credit is that in which discovery and explanation go hand in hand, in which not only are new facts presented, but their relation to old ones is pointed out.”
 (Rayleigh 1885)